SAFETY CONSIDERATIONS

 LOCATION CONSIDERATIONS (To make it easier on me, this posting will not consider HF antennas.)

-- Keep your antenna away from trees.
+- Generally speaking the higher you can put an antenna the better.
+This is especially true for VHF/UHF antennas. - Keep your antenna away from trees.
 Trees will absorb RF signals both inbound and outbound again especially at VHF/UHF frequencies.

 - Whenever possible get above buildings.
 Metal buildings will act like a reflector to inbound and out bound signals.
 Metal siding and roofs, electrical wiring, metal window screens, metal Venetian blinds, E glass windows, etc, can cause problems with your signal.
 You may experience a signal that is coming in strong, but the voice is so garbled you cannot understand it.
 This is usually caused by something called multipath.
 The inbound signal is bouncing off a metal surface somewhere between you and the transmitted signal.
 It can often be solved by moving the antenna on one end or the other by as little as a quarter wave length.